Zygo/bees/docs/running.md

         schedtool -D -n20 $$
         ionice -c3 -p $$

-You can also use the [`--loadavg-target` and `--thread-min` options](options.md) to further control the impact of bees on the rest of the system.
+You can also use the [load management options](options.md) to further control the impact of bees on the rest of the system.

 Let the bees fly: